mpushkin/whisper-term/ai_docs/README.md

 Folder Structure
 ----------------
 current/        – Snapshot of how the system works today (overview, architecture, usage, etc.)
 vision/         – High-level direction of where the project is going.
 ideas/          – Unvetted improvement proposals; a scratchpad for brainstorming.
+investigations/ – Research and technical feasibility studies.
 iterations/     – Groomed, trackable improvement efforts (design → plan → reflection).
 templates/      – Reusable skeleton files for new ideas and iterations.

 Guiding Principles
 ------------------